JonathanSBecker/circleci-challenge/readme.md

 ## Notes
 submitted.config.yml is the originally submitted file, DB Migrations were initially applied in the test suite.

-config.yml has been updated to do further testing :)
+config.yml has been updated to do further testing.

-env vars set in ECS task definition
+env vars set in ECS task definition.